tensorflow/docs/site/en/api_docs/python/tf/contrib/autograph/convert.md

 #### Args:

 * <b>`recursive`</b>: bool, whether to recursively convert any functions or classes that the converted function may use.
-* <b>`verbose`</b>: converter.Verbosity, the level of verbosity.
 * <b>`optional_features`</b>: converted.Feature, allows toggling optional or
   experimental features.
 When set to None, only the core features are enabled.

 #### Returns: